Easy Ways to Strip Wires

 - With the conductor wires fully exposed, use a piece of tape at the base of the wire to prevent the cloth covering from sliding.

-- Strip the end of each wire, exposing 3/16ths of an inch of stranded copper wire underneath.
+- Strip the end of each wire using pliers, exposing 3/16” of stranded copper wire underneath.

-How to Strip a Wire Using a Razor Blade
+Easy Way to Strip Wire with a Razor Blade

-- Measure 1 and 1/4th of an inch from the tip of the cloth-covered wire and wrap an inch of masking tape over the wire.
+- Measure 1 1/4” from the tip of the cloth-covered wire and wrap an inch of masking tape over the wire.

 - Take a razor blade and lightly score around the midsection of the masking tape.
 Be careful not to go too deep as this may cut the innermost stranded copper wire.